 One of the world’s worst food crises

 In February 2017, famine was declared in Leer and Mayendit, two counties of former Unity State, affecting 100,000 people, with 1 million more on the brink.
 Thanks to the generosity of the public and governments, Oxfam and other humanitarian agencies have helped to stop the spread of famine.
 For now.

 Oxfam canoes transporting vulnerable people who could not make it by themselves to the mainland for the WFP food registration.
 Photo: Bruno Bierrenbach/Oxfam

 We are on the ground racing to get food, water and hygiene items to the most vulnerable people, including thousands who have fled to remote islands in the middle of huge swamps.
-In 2016 we reached over 600,000 with emergency and longer-term support.
+In 2017 we have reached over 500,000 people with emergency and longer-term support.

 Our activities include:

 - Providing regular emergency food distributions to over 415,000 people.

 - Providing vouchers for canoes so people sheltering from conflict on islands in the swamps can get to the help they need.

 You can help

 Every day that the conflict continues, South Sudanese people face a threat to their lives.

 This is a human-made tragedy, and we are running out of time to stop it getting worse.